discdiver/pachy-vid/FAQ.md

 ### Can I use [microk8s](https://microk8s.io/) instead of minikube?

-Pachyderm users have reported successfully deploying Pachyderm with microk8s.
-Look for more information from Pachyderm on how to set microk8s up soon.
-Sign up for our mailing list to hear about that and other new features as they are released.
+Pachyderm users have reported successfully deploying Pachyderm with microk8s on Ubuntu machines.
+On a Mac, it's easier to use Docker Desktop.